AmritRaj23/data-journey-v2/Data-Simulator/README.md

 Next, create a new Cloud Run Service named `dj-run-service-pubsub-proxy` based on the container you built.

-Then save the endpoint URL for your service as environment variable `$ENDPOINT_URL`.
+Then save the endpoint URL for your service as an environment variable `$ENDPOINT_URL`.

 To deploy a new Cloud Run service from your container you can use: